-Criteria Levels Exemplary (A) Competent (B) Developing (C) Questions and hypotheses Research questions and hypotheses are stated clearly, and the relationship between the two is clear.
+Not Levels Applicable Criteria Exemplary Competent Developing Questions and hypotheses Research questions and hypotheses are stated clearly, and the relationship between the two is clear.
 Experimental controls and variables are identified.
-Research questions and hypotheses are stated, but one or both are not as clear as they might be, or the relationship between the two is not clear.
+Research questions and hypotheses are not as clear as they might be, or the relationship between the two is not clear.
 Experimental controls and variables are identified.
 Research questions and hypotheses are not stated clearly, and the relationship between the two is unclear.
 Experimental controls and variables are not identified.
-Experimental approach Experimental approaches are well designed and allow control of selected variables.
+Level: Experimental approach Experimental approaches are well designed and allow control of selected variables.
 Procedures and data are well documented.
 Experimental procedures could be more efficiently designed, but they allow for implementation and collection of data.
 Most procedures and data are well documented.
 Experimental procedures do not allow for proper experimental control and collection of pertinent data.
 Many aspects of the procedure and some data are not documented.
-Implementation Experimental procedures are safely and effectively implemented.
+Level: Implementation Experimental procedures are safely and effectively implemented.
 Laboratory rules and protocols are followed.
 Experimental procedures are safely implemented, but implementation of the experiments could be better.
 Laboratory rules and protocols are followed.
 Experimental procedures are not safely or effectively implemented.
-Individuals are not always mindful of safety rules and laboratory protocols.
-Problems Problems that arise during implementation of procedures are identified and effectively addressed.
+Individuals are not always mindful of safety rules and lab protocols.
+Level: Problems Problems that arise during implementation of procedures are identified and addressed.
 Problems that arise during implementation of procedures are identified but not addressed.
 Problems that arise during implementation are not recognized.
-Limitations and suggestions Limitations and weaknesses of the experiment are discussed, and suggestions are made as to how to limit or eliminate them.
+Level: Limitations and suggestions Limitations and weaknesses of the experiment are acknowledged, and suggestions are made as to how to limit or eliminate them.
 The limitations and weaknesses of the experiment are discussed, but no suggestions are made as to how to eliminate them.
 Limitations and weaknesses of the experiment are not discussed.
+Level: